stox-re/app-academy/README.md

 # App Academy Full Stack Curriculum

-Course is from [App Academy](https://www.appacademy.io/immersive/curriculum).
-Taken as App Academy Open which is done remotely.
+I started the course from from [App Academy](https://www.appacademy.io/immersive/curriculum) in July 2020.
+I took it in the App Academy Open format which is done part-time and remotely.
+I track my hours using a google spreadsheet as well as writing blog posts.

 **Started:** July 2020

-**In progress**